OctopusDeploy/Library/README.md

 For migrated templates, review the files under `/src/step-templates/<template>/` directly.
 Script changes now appear as normal file diffs instead of escaped JSON string blobs.

-During the migration period, some templates may still exist only in legacy packed form under `/step-templates`.
-Dev/build tooling supports this mixed state, but all new authoring should move toward the source layout in `/src/step-templates`.

 ### Checklist

 When reviewing a PR, keep the following things in mind: